Running with HTCondor

 To monitor the state of the job, you can use a second terminal to run condor_q for a snapshot of how the workflow is doing, or you can run condor_watch_q for realtime updates.

-Upon completion, the output directory from the workflow should be returned as output, along with several files containing the workflow’s logging information (anything that matches htcondor/logs/spras_* and ending in .out, .err, or .log).
+Upon completion, the output/ directory from the workflow should be returned as output/ in the repo root, along with several files containing the workflow’s logging information (anything that matches htcondor/logs/spras_* and ending in .out, .err, or .log).
 If the job was unsuccessful, these files should contain useful debugging clues about what may have gone wrong.

 Troubleshooting